department-of-veterans-affairs/va.gov-team/products/virtual-agent/research/Live Bot User Testing/researchplan.md

 Secondly, sign-in issues have been reported throughout various pieces of data and we currently have no user flows programmed within that chatbot to address these pain points.
 After the completion of this usertest we hope to gain valuable feedback to best account for these pain points.

-Finally, with the recent finalization of the Virtual Agent Chatbot team’s Roadmap we hope this research will serve as a guide to better inform which features to prioritize.
+Finally, with the recent finalization of the chatbot team’s Roadmap we hope this research will serve as a guide to better inform which features to prioritize.

 ### Research questions